OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flow/day.md

 # flow

-Returns the flow for a stock. /flow, /flow wk, /flow open, /flow unu, /flow prem
+This command retrieves the most recent flow for a stock with the specified ticker symbol.
+The command will return the most up-to-date flow data for that stock over $25,000.

 ### Usage